 Are you dreaming of a Disney vacation but get sticker shock every time you price out a trip?
 Did you know you can put your Walt Disney World Resort vacation on layaway with a minimal deposit?
 With a little advanced planning, most anyone can budget to afford a Disney vacation.
-Find out how in Gulf Coast TravelingMom’s Secrets to Affording a Disney Vacation.
+Learn the secrets to affording a Disney vacation.

 Don’t count out a Walt Disney World vacation for your family because you believe it is too expensive.
 If you take advantage of Disney’s layaway system, plan ahead and have a little patience, you too can take the magical vacation of your dreams to the Walt Disney World Resort.

 Plan Ahead to Afford Disney

 The number one key to affording a Disney vacation is to plan ahead.
 Advanced planning is very important when it comes to a Disney vacation.
 If you are looking for the highly coveted character dining experiences, they can be booked 180 days (6 months) in advance of your arrival.
 Want your little princess to have a magical makeover at the Bibbidi Bobbidi Boutique?
 Those reservations are also accepted 6 months in advance.
 Disney is the one vacation you don’t want to do at the spur-of-the-moment.
 I always recommend planning 7-12 months in advance.

 Since you already have to start planning so far in advance for dining and other activities, why not go ahead and start putting money aside too?
 Just think how much you could save if you put up $25 a week.